IzawaNanako/nanaz-bot/README.md

 - ❌ Is not able to do basic math.

 _AI makes mistakes, do not use the AI for serious purposes outside of entertainment._

-_Any response from the AI should be treated lightly_ _By using the bot, you agree that we do not hold any responsibility of the response or the result after you follow any instruction given by the AI._
+_Any response from the AI should be treated lightly._

+_By using the bot, you agree that we do not hold any responsibility of the response or the result after you follow any instruction given by the AI._

 ## Support Server